Hendrix-CS/csci151/labs/maze-astar.md

 Each of these methods considers a parent index.
 The `hasSmallerChild` method returns `true` if either or both of its children is smaller in value than the parent.
-It returns `false` if the parent's value is smaller than both of its children, or if it does not have any children.
+It returns `false` if the parent's value is smaller than all of its children, or if it does not have any children.

 The `smallestChildOf` method returns the index of the right child of the parent if the right child is present and its value is smaller than that